 Take off the heat and allow to sit for 3 minutes.

-Meanwhile, sprinkle the gelatin over 2 tablespoons of water and allow to sit for 5 minutes.
+Meanwhile, sprinkle the gelatine over 2 tablespoons of water and allow to sit for 5 minutes.

-Add the gelatin mixture to the chocolate and whisk until dissolved.
+Add the gelatine mixture to the chocolate and whisk until dissolved.

 Allow to sit for 3 minutes.